grafana/loki/docs/sources/getting-started/_index.md

     wget https://raw.githubusercontent.com/grafana/loki/main/production/simple-scalable/promtail-local-config.yaml -O promtail-local-config.yaml
     wget https://raw.githubusercontent.com/grafana/loki/main/production/simple-scalable/docker-compose.yaml -O docker-compose.yaml
     ```

-1. The `docker-compose.yaml` relies on the [Loki docker driver](https://grafana.com/docs/loki/latest/clients/docker-driver/),
-aliased to `loki-compose`, to send logs to the loki cluster.
-If this driver is not installed on your system, you can install it by running the following:

-    ```bash
-    docker plugin install grafana/loki-docker-driver:latest --alias loki-compose --grant-all-permissions
-    ```

-    If this driver is already installed, but under a different alias, you will have to change `docker-compose.yaml` to use the correct alias.

 1. Modify the Promtail configuration file to scrape the output of the flog app.
-Edit the `promtail-local-config.yaml`.
+Edit `promtail-local-config.yaml`.
 Change the `__path__` value `/path/to/flog.log` to be the path to your current working directory, which is the test environment's directory.

     Within Promtail configuration, the `scrape_configs` YAML block specifies the logs to scrape.

 1. Download and install Promtail.
     1. On the [Loki](https://github.com/grafana/loki) home page, locate and click on the most recent release.
 At the bottom of the releases's page are the Assets.
 Find and download the Promtail ZIP file for your operating system and architecture.
     1. Uncompress the binary.
 For example:
         ```bash
         unzip promtail-linux-amd64.zip
         ```

 ## Deploy the test environment